Ten Ways to Encourage a Let Down While Pumping

 Pump suction.
 Finding the right suction is another key to getting a let down.
 It's best to use a suction that is mild enough to not cause injury and strong enough for you to feel the stimulation.
 For most moms it requires some experimentation to find the right setting.
 If you're concerned that your pump's suction is inadequate (defects do occur, and older pumps do wear out), ask a lactation consultant to check the suction on your pump.

 Double pump.
 The higher level of stimulation involved in pumping both breasts at the same time may make it easier to produce a let down.
 It also shortens your pumping time!
 Hands free pumping bras or bustiers can be helpful for double pumping.

 Breast massage.
 Some gentle breast massage prior to pumping may help stimulate a let down, since it's the nerves in the breast and nipple that send the message to your brain to let down milk.
-Massage or compressions during pumping may also help.
+Massaging the breast or applying a compresses during pumping may also help.

 Hands-on Pumping.
 Research has shown that hand expressing before and after using the pump stimulates more milk.
 This is known as “hands on pumping,” and Breastfeeding USA has a good guide to how to do it.